 The possibility of conflict is perpetual amongst any group of people.
 However, good leadership and interpersonal communication can help people to come together and resolve conflicts.
 Also, conflicts are not all bad.
 They present a tremendous opportunity for people to break the ice, participate in problem-solving and benefit from the belongingness that comes from accomplishing challenges together.
 However, the respect and tolerance towards each others’ opinions and perspectives are vital.
 The resulting positivity within the group towards the goal it wants to achieve is lamp enlightening the path to success (Friedemann et al, 2008).

-If I want to wrap up my words for my project manager friends, I would say:
+To wrap up my words for my project manager friends:

-Diversity in a team is not a random achievement.
+Managing diversity in a multicultural workforce is not a random achievement.
 It works well only by design.
 It has been said that cultural diversity is poorly defined and analytically neglected.
 Diversity Atlas, developed by Cultural Infusion, is a new way of unveiling the hidden level of diversity within your team.
 Book a free demo today!

 References